raspberrypilearning/paint-box/en/step_2.md

 --- /task ---

 --- task ---
-Click the flag and then move the mouse around the stage to test whether the code works.
+Click the flag and then move the mouse pointer around the Stage to test whether your code works.
 --- /task ---

-Next, let's make your pencil only draw `if`{:class="blockcontrol"} the mouse has been clicked.
+Next, make your pencil only draw `if`{:class="blockcontrol"} the mouse button is being clicked.

 --- task ---
 Add this code to your pencil sprite: